gSchool/ada-CS-Fundamentals-Internship/07-algorithms/07-algorithms-activity.md

 Given an array of integers `nums` sorted in ascending order, find the starting and ending position of a given `target` value as a tuple.

-If the garget is not found in the array, return (-1,-1)
+If the target is not found in the array, return (-1,-1)

 **Which of the following algorithmic approaches would best suit this problem?**
 ##### !end-question